DiligentGraphics/DiligentEngine/README.md

 Diligent Engine uses extensive validation that is always enabled in Debug build.
 Some of the checks may be enabled in release configurations by setting `DILIGENT_DEVELOPMENT` CMake option.

+To enable PIX events support, download [WinPixEventRuntime](https://devblogs.microsoft.com/pix/winpixeventruntime/) and set `DILIGENT_PIX_EVENT_RUNTIME_PATH` CMake variable to the root folder of the package.

 <a name="build_and_run_customizing"></a>
 ## Customizing Build